-Just a couple miles off of I-26 in Spartanburg, amongst shopping and restaurants on the busy main thoroughfare of John D. White, Sr. Blvd, is a 10 acre botanical garden and woodland preserve.
+Just a couple miles off of I-26 in Spartanburg, among shopping and restaurants on the busy main thoroughfare of John D. White, Sr. Blvd, is a 10 acre botanical garden and woodland preserve.
 The beautiful space is full of ponds, waterfalls, wildlife, trees and gardens with a wide variety of leafy and flowering plants.
 Hatcher Garden is open free to the public and should definitely be on your list of places to visit in Spartanburg.

 Get to know Hatcher Garden